aggelossik/responsive-schedule-table/README.md

 ## Responsive Week Schedule##
- Turn any Html Table tag with the class ".days-of-week" to a responsive table, for browser size under 750px, displaying the current day 's schedule and a navigation arrows left and right of the current day.
+ Turn any Html Table into a responsive table, for browser size under 750px, displaying the current day schedule and a navigation arrows left and right.

  See [demo](https://www.lizardhost.gr/demos/responsive-schedule-table-github/)